carlosvalarezo/pokeberries/README.md

 - https://carlosvalarezo.pythonanywhere.com/allBerryStats
 - https://carlosvalarezo.pythonanywhere.com/histogram

 It is worth mentioning that the code deployed in pythonanywhere was changed since the async code was blocked to be executed.
-However, the demo in the asciicast shows the async code working
+However, the demo in the asciicast shows the async code working.

+### Troubleshooting

+If the make commands are executed in mac please go to the Makefile and remove the `sudo` from the clauses.
+If the commands are executed in Linux, they should work.
+It is probably that due to the amount of requests from the service to pokeendpoint and the limited bandwidth from pythonanywhere, sometimes the service might be down.
+Bear in mind that this code is sync (very bad performance).